kevinolega/callcentertrainingtips/_posts/2012-09-10-interview-questions.md

 Sadly more Filipinos know their phones better than themselves.

 I hate giving memorized answers and I'm never going to recommend that you copy and paste famous interview answers.
-If you go to an interview do you think of the answers when you're asked questions or do you know your answers in advance.
+If you go to an interview do you think of the answers when you're asked questions or do you know your answers in advance?
 Instead of memorizing the questions I recommend knowing about yourself first.
-Doing so let's you think and answer interview questions better.
+Doing so lets you think and answer interview questions better.
 To do this effectively I'll ask you to write a list of the following:.

 10 Accomplishments or things you're proud of.